ir-nlp-csui/sampiran/README.md

   * Initial dataset

 ## Acknowledgments
-* Sampiran v1.0 was built by Emmanuella Anggi Siallagan for her "Studi Mandiri" course at Faculty of Computer Science, Universitas Indonesia in 2022.
+* Sampiran v1.0 was built by Emmanuella Anggi Siallagan for her "Studi Mandiri" course at MIK, Faculty of Computer Science, Universitas Indonesia in 2022.

 ## References